esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: damped_signals.png
    :height: 260px

 By construction, we made the (white) noise of the same strength as the signal, hence by eye the oscillations present in channel1 are hardly visible.
+The parameter ``toilim`` stands for *time of interest limits* and defines a time-interval selection.

 To recap: we have generated a synthetic dataset white noise on both channels, and channel1 additionally carries the damped harmonic signal.